Trodelvy® (sacituzumab govitecan-hziy)

 SG can cause severe diarrhea.
 Monitor patients with diarrhea and give fluid and electrolytes as needed.
 At the onset of diarrhea, evaluate for infectious causes and, if negative, promptly initiate loperamide.
 If severe diarrhea occurs, withhold SG until resolved to ≤ Grade 1 and reduce subsequent doses.

-- Treatment-emergent any-grade diarrhea, Grade ≥3 diarrhea, and diarrhea that led to treatment discontinuation, was reported by 64%, 11% and 1% of patients treated with SG, respectively.7
+- Treatment-emergent any-grade diarrhea, Grade ≥3 diarrhea, and diarrhea that led to treatment discontinuation was reported for 64%, 11%, and 1% of patients treated with SG, respectively.7

 - Median onset of any-grade and Grade ≥3 diarrhea occurred at approximately 2 wk from treatment initiation and resolved in approximately 1 wk.7

 - Antidiarrheal treatment was administered to 477 patients (70%); loperamide ± other antidiarrheals were used by 90% of these patients.
-Loperamide was advised for non-infectious diarrhea at onset.9-12 For unresolved diarrhea after 24 h, opium tincture12 and diphenoxylate/atropine10,12 were recommended.
-Subcutaneous octreotide was recommended for persistent diarrhea and premedication with atropine was recommended for patients who experienced a cholinergic response, including diarrhea, to SG.9-12 Additional supportive measures and dietary modifications were recommended.7,9,10,12
+Loperamide was advised for non‑infectious diarrhea at onset.8-11 For unresolved diarrhea after 24 h, opium tincture10 and diphenoxylate/atropine9,10 were recommended.
+Subcutaneous octreotide was recommended for persistent diarrhea, and premedication with atropine was recommended for patients who experienced cholinergic response, including diarrhea, to SG.8-11 Additional supportive measures and dietary modifications were recommended.7-10

-- Patients in NA/EU had higher rates of any-grade and Grade ≥3 diarrhea compared to Asia (absolute incidence not reported), these rates remained generally stable over time (through to approximately weeks 68 and 72 in NA/EU and Asia, respectively).
-Of the patients who received an antidiarrheal during SG treatment, a higher percentage in NA/EU received loperamide and atropine than patients in Asia; 89% and 20% vs 49% and 5%, respectively.
-A higher percentage of patients in Asia received other antidiarrheal treatment vs patients in NA/EU; 73% vs 23%, respectively.16
+- Patients in NA/EU had higher rates of any-grade and Grade ≥3 diarrhea than did patients in Asia (absolute incidence not reported); these rates remained generally stable over time (through to approximately Weeks 68 and 72 in NA/EU and Asia, respectively).
+Of the patients who received an antidiarrheal during SG treatment, a higher percentage in NA/EU than in Asia received loperamide (89% vs 49%, respectively) and atropine (20% vs 5%).
+A higher percentage of patients in Asia received other antidiarrheal treatment vs patients in NA/EU: 73% vs 23%, respectively.15

-PRIMED, a phase 2 study in 50 patients with unresectable locally advanced mTNBC or HR+/HER2- mBC, is evaluating the impact of primary prophylactic granulocyte colony‑stimulating factor (G-CSF) as management of neutropenia and primary prophylactic loperamide as management of diarrhea.17
+PRIMED, a phase 2 study in 50 patients with unresectable, locally advanced mTNBC or HR+/HER2- mBC, is evaluating the impact of primary prophylactic G-CSF and loperamide as management of neutropenia and diarrhea, respectively.18

-- At the primary safety analysis (median follow-up 4.3 mo) incidence of any-grade diarrhea after 2 cycles of SG was 34% (n=17); Grade ≥2 diarrhea was 16% (n=8) and Grade 3 diarrhea was 4% (n=2).17 At the extended safety analysis (median follow-up 9 mo) incidence of any-grade diarrhea was 44% (n=22); nine patients (18%) had Grade ≥2 diarrhea; there was no Grade 4 diarrhea.
-Two patients discontinued due to treatment-related adverse events (TRAEs) of Grade 2 enteritis and Grade 3 diarrhea.18
+- At the primary safety analysis (median follow-up, 4.3 mo), the incidence of Grade ≥2 diarrhea was 16% (n=8; P=0.084); thus, the second primary endpoint was not met.
+At the extended safety analysis (median follow-up, 9 mo), the incidence of any-grade diarrhea was 44% (n=22).
+Nine patients (18%) had Grade ≥2 diarrhea, 4% had Grade 3 diarrhea, and no cases of Grade 4 diarrhea were reported.
+Two patients discontinued due to TEAEs of Grade 2 enteritis and Grade 3 diarrhea.

-In 3 Spanish centers, 17 female patients with unresectable locally advanced mTNBC and HR+/HER2- mBC were given atropine as a premedication to each SG infusion, according to the approved indications in Spain.
-Incidence of treatment-emergent any-grade, Grade 1, and Grade 2 diarrhea was 41% (n=7), 35% (n=6), and 6% (n=1), respectively.
-Three patients required an SG dose reduction.
-No discontinuations were due TEAEs.
+At 3 centers in Spain, 17 female patients with unresectable, locally advanced mTNBC or HR+/HER2- mBC were given atropine as a premedication to each SG infusion, according to the approved indications in Spain.
+The incidence of treatment-emergent any-grade, Grade 1, and Grade 2 diarrhea was 41% (n=7), 35% (n=6), and 6% (n=1), respectively.
+Three patients required a dose reduction of SG.
+No discontinuations were due to TEAEs.19

 Safety Analysis in Patients With Multiple Epithelial Tumors